tdda/tdda/tdda/constraints/README.md

 # tdda.constraints:

-Constraint generation and verification for datasets, including Pandas DataFrames.
+Constraint generation and verification for datasets, including CSV files, Pandas DataFrames, and various SQL and noSQL databases.

-All examples, tests and code should run under Python2 and Python3.
+All examples, tests and code run under Python2 and Python3.

 Run tests with

-    python testbase.py
-    python testpdconstraints.py
+    python testconstraints.py